jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/apple-data-center-china/index.md

 interpreted it as a possibility to strengthen its finances.
 Only time will tell us how good the decision was.

-We hope you have enjoyed this post\!
+We hope you have enjoyed this post!\
-At `Fluid Attacks` we look forward to hearing from you.
+At `Fluid Attacks` we look forward to hearing from you.\
 [Contact us\!](../../contact-us/)